When is a Feeding Consultation Needed?

 Your plan SHOULD reimburse you after YOU submit a request for reimbursement.
-Right now, Harvard Pilgrim, Tufts Health Plan, Blue Cross Blue Shield (New England and MA), United (with a referral, click here for more info), Unicare-GIC and Neighborhood Health are saying they will reimburse you fully (or partially), but CONFIRM WITH THEM DIRECTLY (but if they say no, DEMAND to speak to a supervisor!!).
+Right now, Harvard Pilgrim, Tufts Health Plan, Blue Cross Blue Shield (New England and MA), United (they say they'll reimburse with a referral, click here for more info, but also note there is a class-action lawsuit against United if you don't get reimbursed, click here for more info), Unicare-GIC and Neighborhood Health are saying they will reimburse you fully (or partially), but CONFIRM WITH THEM DIRECTLY (but if they say no, DEMAND to speak to a supervisor!!).
 Other insurances may or may not reimburse, it depends both on your plan AND how many times you appeal a denial.
 We cannot accept checks from any insurance company, so if you hear they will issue a check to your lactation consultant, then them it will NOT be accepted.
 Ultimately, we cannot guarantee anything, as we are not in-network with any insurance at this time.
 As stated above, we will help as much as possible, but the fee is expected to be paid at the time you schedule the visit online.
 You will be provide with a special receipt (CMS 1500 Form) within a week or two of your consultation.
 Call your insurance 6 weeks after you consultation if you haven't yet received reimbursement.
 To appeal to your insurance plan if you have a claim that is rejected.
 Click here for that.

 Notes About Fees